Module Jsont.Path

 pp_trace formats paths as a stack trace, if not empty.

-Path and carets provide a way for end users to address JSON and edit locations.
+Path provide a way for end users to address JSON and edit locations.

 {